pnorbert/adiosvm/README.txt

 2. Get a debian linux ISO image
    We currently use Ubuntu 12.04 64bit and the descriptions below all refer to that system.

-   Note: We could not install Soft-iWarp (Infiniband layer) on Ubuntu 12.04 32bit and Ubuntu 10.4
-      That means DataSpaces does not work and staging demos with DataSpaces don't work.

 3. Create a new VM
    Type=Linux, System=Ubuntu (64bit)
    Memory: at least 2048MB, we use 3072MB just for the sake of it